 Be prepared.
 Protect your item.

 Above: We have Care Products available on our website for protecting Vachetta Leather

 Our Protection Cream applies an invisible barrier over the surface of the leather, protecting it from all day-to-day dirt and grime, slows down spillages soaking in into the leather, repels ink and it also has a UV light barrier to help slow down colour fade.
-(This won’t stop the leather from developing a patina)

 Always carry a bag hook.
 Handbag Clinics handbag hook allows you to hang your handbag on the side of a table, eliminating the chance of you placing your bag down in a spillage on the bar, table or floor.